KumareshBabuNS/spring-cloud-workshop-1/README.md

 1. Open `01-provider-init` with your favourite IDE

 1. Take a look on `pom.xml`, you will find below dependencies:
-  + `spring-boot-starter-actuator` for metrics, health check, operation, etc
+  + `spring-boot-starter-actuator` for metrics, configuration, jmx, etc
   + `spring-cloud-starter-eureka` for service discovery
   + `spring-boot-starter-data-rest` to quickly expose RESTful API
   + `spring-cloud-starter-sleuth` for distributed tracing